 - The home office deduction

-This change went into effect beginning on January 1, 2018 and will remain effective through December 31, 2025.
+This law will remain effective through December 31, 2025.

 Most Employees Can No Longer Deduct Job Expenses